-- Once it has reach 110°F, remove it from the oven and allow it to rest for 5 minutes and then serve.
+- Once it has reached 110°F, remove it from the oven allow it to rest for 5 minutes, and then serve.

 Reheating steak on the stovetop is a great method to not only reheat the steak but it will also allow you to bring back the sear on the steak.